ibm-cloud-docs/vpc/bs_snapshots_about.md

 You can create a virtual server instance with a boot volume that is initialized from a snapshot.
 The instance profile of the new instance is not required to match the instance that was used to create the snapshot.
 You can also import a snapshot of a data volume when you create and attach a data volume to the instance.
 You can specify user tags for these snapshots.

 You can create a volume from a snapshot at any time.
 This process is called restoring a volume, and it can be performed when you create an instance, modify an instance, or when you create a stand-alone volume.
 For more information, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore).
-You can also restore a fully provisioned volume by using the fast restore feature after initial provisioning.

 Snapshots have a lifecycle that is independent from the source {{site.data.keyword.block_storage_is_short}} volume.
 You can delete the original volume and the snapshot persists.
 However, do not detach the volume from the instance during snapshot creation.
 You need to wait until the snapshot becomes `stable` before you detach, otherwise you can't reattach the volume to an instance.
 Snapshots are crash-consistent.
 If the virtual server stops for any reason, the snapshot data is safe on the disk.